ZihangL/hqc/README.md

         jax
         jax_xc

-For vmap and jit, the xc functionals in "jax_xc" needs to be changed like this Take the "jax_xc/impl/lda_x.py" for example, the invoke function is
+For vmap and jit, the xc functionals in "jax_xc" needs to be changed like this.
+Take the "jax_xc/impl/lda_x.py" for example, the invoke function is

 ```python